-Date (MM/DD/YEAR) Signature of Research Investigator or Associate Witness Statement & Signatura withess Statement & Signature A witness must be present for the entire consent process in the following situations (please check the appropriate box) ☐ The individual cannot rea nd and this consent document was read to the participant or legal representative, or ☐ The individual has certain n communication impairments that limit the participant's ability to clearly express consent $\underline{\mathbf{or}}$ ☐ Situations where the IRB requests a witness be present: please specify n in this consent form was accurately explained to the participant, parent or legally authorized appeared to understand the information and had the opportunity to ask questions, and that freely.
-Date (MM/DD/YEAR) Signature of Witness Or glish speaking and, through an interpreter, a short form consent document was presented gal representative and this consent document serves as the summary for such consent. n in this consent form was presented orally to the participant, parent or legally authorized they could understand and the individual had the opportunity to ask questions. П
+Date (MM/DD/YEAR) Signature of Research Investigator or Associate

+Witness Statement & Signature

+A witness must be present for the entire consent process in the following situations (please check the appropriate box)

+The individual cannot read and this consent document was read to the participant or legal representative, or

+The individual has certain communication impairments that limit the participant's ability to clearly express consent or

+Situations where the IRB requests a witness be present: please specify

+I confirm that the information in this consent form was accurately explained to the participant, parent or legally authorized representative, the individual appeared to understand the information and had the opportunity to ask questions, and that informed consent was given freely.

+Date (MM/DD/YEAR) Signature of Witness

+Or

+The individual is not English speaking and, through an interpreter, a short form consent document was presented orally to the participant or legal representative and this consent document serves as the summary for such consent.

+I confirm that the information in this consent form was presented orally to the participant, parent or legally authorized representative, in a language they could understand and the individual had the opportunity to ask questions.

+Date (MM/DD/YEAR) Signate